The Dilemma of Ethics and Cultural Diversity

 As a leader within your organization, both ethics and diversity should be high on your list for developing and managing teams that work effectively within your company’s culture.
 Successfully starting with your own education on diversity, as well as educating your employees, will create a more proactive future for your organization.

-Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and the University Dean of Business and Management at Colorado Technical University.
+Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and a member of the Business and Management faculty at Colorado Technical University.
 Connect with him on Twitter @CTUBusiness or read more on diversity from Dr. Rahim’s book “Leading Through Diversity: Transforming Managers into Effective Leaders.”

 Stay in the know.
 Subscribe to CTU’s blog and receive fresh updates directly to your inbox.
 Join us.